aluo-x/daam-i2i/README.md

 !pip install git+https://github.com/RishiDarkDevil/daam-i2i.git
 ```

-### Using DAAM as a Library
+### Using DAAMI2I as a Library

-Import and use DAAM as follows:
+Import and use DAAMI2I as follows:

 ```python
 # Plotting